-All of my products are made with natural ingredients - plant oils and butters; dried plants including leaves, roots,flowers and seeds, many of which are sourced locally either by wild-foraging or from my garden; clay; yarns include organic and standard cotton, Fair Trade hemp and sometimes bamboo or linen.
+All of my products are made with natural ingredients - plant oils and butters; dried plants including leaves, roots,flowers and seeds, many of which are sourced locally either by wild-foraging or from my garden; clay; organic cotton yarn, Fair Trade hemp twine.

 More details can be found below: